 Feelfree Moken 10

-Now a classic in its own right for those that fish the base of the cliff where stability matters and those that don’t like capsizing and swimming.
+A classic model for those that fish the base of cliffs where stability matters and those that prefer exceptional stability.

 As soon as Mokeni’o (Moken 10) arrived we paddled it.